Molly Keane ’22 loves the fact that as an Emmanuel student she’s both a member of the Saints’ community and the Boston community as well.

 3. To ensure the accuracy of income information and to prevent delays in processing, we encourage applicants to use the Data Retrieval Tool on the FAFSA to import tax information directly from the IRS into the FAFSA.

-4. If you have had significant financial changes since 2019, complete the FAFSA as instructed (provide 2019 income information) and contact our office to discuss the changes in more detail.
+4. If you have had significant financial changes since 2019, complete the 2021-2022 FAFSA as instructed by providing 2019 income information and contact us to discuss the changes in more detail.
+We can review your FAFSA and determine if you qualify for additional financial aid based on your more recent financial circumstances.

 5. Emmanuel does not require the CSS/Financial Aid Profile.
 Should additional information be required to determine a student's financial aid eligibility, the student will be notified by the Office of Student Financial Services.